JasonW77/HCRGen-master/README.md

 ```

 ## Future Goals, updates, Bugs, and fixes.
-*email functionality to send the customer the report directly from the Application.
+*email functionality to send the customer report directly from the Application.
 *Photograph integration, access the camera from the aplication and attach the files along with the report for email to customer.
-*Fix the wrap text problem for the notes TextArea in the print stage.
+*Fix the wrap text problem for the notes TextAreas in the print stage.
 *On action event for the technician notes and miscellaneous notes text areas. to help with flow
-*Remove cleaning, claims, and Event notice from user UI
+*Add an object class to sort and save customer information in the application.